doughtnerd/foi-analysis/explanation.md

 }
 ```

-The original is fiarly readable I think, until you get to the comprehension part.
+The original is fairly readable I think, until you get to the comprehension part.
 At first glance, having range generation share similar syntax to slicing (the `..`) is a bit odd.
 Having `~` in front of map seems a bit odd too, as it leads me to wonder if `~` could be prefixed to any function and have that function be used in list comprehension or if `~` prefixed functions are a special class of functions.
 Lastly, the declaration of the `(index) {..body}` bit also seems odd.
 It doesn't follow what I thought would be the syntax for declaring a function and it doesn't follow the rules of return values (using `^`).

 The only other thing I would say is that I think a Haskell-like list comprehension would be nice here and perhaps add some clarity but overall, it's not bad.